pygfx/pygfx/docs/guide.rst

     scene.add(cube)

 Objects are slightly more complicated than lights or cameras.
-They have a `geometry`, which controlls an object's form, and a `material`, which controls an object's appearance (color, reflectiveness, etc).
+They have a `geometry`, which controls an object's form, and a `material`, which controls an object's appearance (color, reflectiveness, etc).

 Now we have all the necessary ingredients and it is time to take a look.
 This is